Pradhan Mantri Adarsh Gram Yojana: The plan

-The Plan aims to build an "Adarsh Gram" (Model village} which has adequate physical and institutional infrastructure, in which minimum needs of all sections of the society are fully met.
-The village which is progressive and dynamic and its residents live in harmony.
-All the facilities necessary for dignified living should be available and the residents are enabled to utilise their potential to the fullest.
+The Plan aims to build an "Adarsh Gram" (Model village) which has adequate physical and institutional infrastructure, in which minimum needs of all sections of the society are fully met.
+All the facilities necessary for dignified living should be available and the residents enabled to utilise their potential to the fullest.

 Pradhanmantri Adarsh Gram Yojana was announced by the Finance Minister while presenting the Union Budget of India 2009–10.
 Pradhan Mantri Adarsh Gram Yojana (PMAGY) was formally launched in 18 B.B village in Sri Ganganagar district of Rajasthan on 23 July 2010.
 The scheme was launched by Union Social Justice and Empowerment Minister Mukul Wasnik with a reading of the Prime Minister's message emphasising that the scheme aims at integrated development of 1,000 villages, where a majority of the population belongs to the Scheduled Castes.
 The Government press release had mentioned five states Bihar, Rajasthan, Tamil Nadu, Himachal Pradesh (225 villages in each state) and Assam (100 villages) for the initial implementation of the program.

 Pradhan Mantri Adarsh Gram Yojana(PMAGY) comes under the Ministry of Social Justice and Empowerment.

 Funding

-In the launching phase the Centre had allocated a sum of ₹555.4 million to Assam, Bihar and Rajasthan.
+In the launching phase the centre had allocated a sum of ₹555.4 million to Assam, Bihar and Rajasthan.
 As a pilot project the program was implemented in 1,000 villages in Assam, Bihar, Himachal Pradesh, Rajasthan and Tamil Nadu with an allocation of ₹1 billion with each village to get ₹1 million per year.

 In September 2011 the annual funding on the project was raised to ₹2 million per village and ₹1.94 billion had been spent in these villages till then.
 In the 12 Five Year Plan the government plans to cover 44,000 villages with an allocation of ₹5 million to each villages.